 It is often said that as there is no mass in the driver there are no resonances and therefore a flat frequency response and no distortion.
 While these factors are no longer affected by the mass they can still occur.
 The speaker still exists in a real space and will have a cavity, electrode spacing and electrode design that can all affect the resonances, frequency response and distortion.
 You still need to pay attention to these design details.

 Having exposed high voltage electrodes is usually a requirement of massless speakers.
 This can make them very dangerous and proper measures need to be taken to isolate the electrodes from the user.
 At the same time they can't be completely enclosed otherwise you can't hear them, which is kind of the point!
 So however this problem is solved, typically Faraday cage mesh is your friend here, it needs to be an integral part of the design from the start.
 Most countries require your design to be tested for electrical safety before it can be sold, this can cost a lot to get done properly.

-Any high voltage electrode exposed in air will generate ozone and NOx, in varying amounts depending on the structure and voltage.
+Any high voltage electrode exposed in air will generate ozone and NOx (nitrogen monoxide and nitrogen dioxide), in varying amounts depending on the structure and voltage.
 These are toxic gases and can be produced in dangerous quantities quite effectively, especially in a closed room.
 You can't sell a product that emits these gases into peoples homes.
 There are many ways to address this but most are not perfect and will require some compromises and often some consumables.

 EMI - interference

 Exposed high voltage electrodes can be very good RF transmitters, even if your design doesn't use RF.
 Creating a product that wipes out local radio communications is not realistic and again your product needs to be tested that it complies with the countries EMC standards' you are selling into.
 As an example, you should consider that even your one off hobby design should not be blocking the local emergency services radios, your fun project could mean life or death for someone else.